zerothi/sisl/docs/index.rst

 |donate|_

-.. title:: Scientific Python toolbox for electronic structure calculations
+.. title:: sisl: Toolbox for electronic structure calculations
 .. meta::
    :description: sisl is a tool to manipulate density functional
 		 theory code input and/or output.
 It also implements tight-binding